Skip to main content

 4. "Neuro Exam Image 8.png" and "Neuro Exam Image 31.png" by Meredith Pomietlo for Chippewa Valley Technical College are licensed under CC BY 4.0

 This page titled 6.6: Assessing Sensory Function is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.